6 things about Korea’s public transportation system

 Korea’s public transportation – Buses

 The express and intercity buses are cheap, operate on a timely schedule, and have a large number of bus routes connecting most of the country.
-Express buses on the Korea’s public transportation system are often well air-conditioned and provide comfortable seating.
+Express buses on Korea’s public transportation system are often well-air-conditioned and provide comfortable seating.

 Intercity buses usually make stopovers in smaller cities while on the way from one region to another region.
 But some intercity buses also go direct.
 In Seoul and some other cities, the express and intercity bus terminals are located far from each other.
 So it’s best to double-check your boarding location.